 - before other forms of intellectual property come into existence to protect it, or never will

 What is Confidential Information?

 The underlying basis of protection of confidential information is that receivers of confidential information will not be permitted to take unfair advantage of it.

 - is not in the public domain and common knowledge (which is the opposite of confidentiality)

 - not trivial or useless information.
 It must have some importance or value.

-- does not require commercially, financial or monetary value.
+- does not require commercial, financial or monetary value